 Staff with a grievance must discuss it with the Head Teacher as soon as possible.
-The Complaints Procedure for staff is as outlined for parents in the Parents' handbook.

 Aim of Procedure

 This policy applies throughout the school from the Early Years Foundation Stage to Key Stage One.
 However, if staff members do have a complaint, they can expect it to be treated by the school in accordance with this procedure.
 We anticipate that most concerns will be resolved quickly by an informal approach to the appropriate member of staff.
 We aim to bring all concerns about the setting to a satisfactory conclusion for all of the parties involved.
 All correspondence, statements and records relating to a complaint are strictly confidential.
 All providers must investigate written complaints relating to their fulfilment of the EYFS requirements and notify complainants of the outcome of the investigation within 28 days of having received the complaint.